dkaslovsky/textnote/README.md

 ```
-and the following archive template (ellipses added to represent content)
+and the following archive template (ellipses added to represent content):
 ```
 ARCHIVE Jan2021